-Fig. 16 a-b.
-The shrine guardian engaged in pious instruction, and in ritual marking a specific station of the pilgrimage
+Fig. 12.17 a-b.
+The junior shrine guardian engaged in pious instruction, and in ritual marking a specific station of the pilgrimage: the entrance to the sacred precinct.

-For the individual pilgrim, the summit of the pilgrimage experience may well be when, at the station marked 4g in the above list (Puncak Manik 'The Rock of the Summit of the Light'), he or she is taken to the highest top and there has to balance himself dangerously and in total submission (and trust vis-à-vis the guardian) on a jutting ledge, as the highest point between Heaven and Earth.
+For the individual pilgrim, the summit of the pilgrimage experience may well be when, at the station marked d.xv in the above list (Puncak Manik 'The Rock of the Summit of the Light'), he or she is taken to the highest top and there has to balance himself dangerously and in total submission (and trust vis-à-vis the guardian) on a jutting ledge, as the highest point between Heaven and Earth.

 However, having completed the pilgrimage with only a handful of people in 2007, in our ordinary clothes, the 2010 experience made me aware of aspects that had so far escaped me.
 The more recent pilgrimage in the course of the Departmental study days was massive, involving not only dozens of students and their lecturers, all in pilgrim's uniform, but also a few dozen villagers (similarly attired) from Rawabogo: elders, musicians / singers carrying their musical instrument, and others who carried the elaborately prepared food, fruits and flowers for the slamatan (sacrificial meal) that we were to have at the extended plateau near the top.
-It is here, collectively at the top, rather than individually in the culmination at the Rock of the Summit of the Light, where our pilgrimage reached it actual culmination, adding one extra, social, phase to the near-ecstatic individual experience.
+It is here, collectively at the top, rather than individually in the culmination at the Rock of the Summit of the Light, that our pilgrimage reached it actual culmination, adding one extra, social, phase to the near-ecstatic individual experience.

-Fig. 17.
-Silent prayer before the slamatan
+Fig. 12.18.
+Silent prayer before the slamatan.

-4. A comparative and theoretical perspective on shrine cults
+12.4.
+A comparative and theoretical perspective on shrine cults

-Fig. 18.
-The shrine of Sidi Mhammad al-Kabīr, N.W.
-Tunisia, 2002
+Fig. 12.19.
+The shrine of Sidi Mhammad Sr, N.W.
+Tunisia, 2002 (cf. chapters 1 and 2, above).